volkandindar/agartha/README.md

 Agartha is a penetration testing tool which creates dynamic payload lists and user access matrix to find injection flaws and authentication/authorization issues.
 Also it converts Http requests to JavaScript to help digging up XSS issues more.
 Features:

 - **Payload Generator**: It creates payloads/wordlist for different attacks.
-	- **Directory Traversal/Local File Inclusion**: It creates file dictionary list with various encoding and escaping characters.
+	- **Directory Traversal/Local File Inclusion**: It creates file dictionary lists with various encoding and escaping characters.
-	- **Remote Code Execution**: It creates command dictionary list for both unix and windows environments with different combinations.
+	- **Remote Code Execution**: It creates command dictionary lists for both unix and windows environments with different combinations.
 	- **SQL Injection Boolean-based**: It creates boolean based SQLi dictionary list to help revealing vulnerable spots.
 - **Authorization Matrix**: It creates an acccess role matrix based on user sessions and helps to find auhtorization/authentication related issues.
 - And **Http Request to JavaScript Converter**: It converts Http requests to JavaScript code and might be useful for digging up XSS issues more.<br/><br/>